ymunemasa/data-tutorials/tutorials/hortonworks/cross-component-lineage-using-atlas/tutorial.md

 ## 4: Kafka – Storm Lineage <a id="kafka-storm-lineage"></a>

 The following steps will show the lineage of data between Kafka topic **my-topic-01** to Storm topology **storm-demo-topology-01**, which stores the output in the HDFS folder (/user/storm/storm-hdfs-test).
-The VM contains script for creating a mySQL tables, then importing the table using Sqoop into Hive.

 ### 4.1: Create a Kafka topic to be used in the demo